 From time to time we have entered into transactions with persons and entities affiliated with us and with certain of our officers and directors.
 Such transactions involve a potential conflict of interest and entail a risk that we could have obtained more favorable terms if we had entered into such transaction with an unaffiliated third party.
 We are a party to a compensation and services agreement with Majestic Property effective as of January 1, 2007, as amended.
-Majestic Property is wholly owned by the vice chairman of our board of directors and it provides compensation to certain of our part-time senior executive officers and other individuals performing services on our behalf.
 Pursuant to the compensation and services agreement, we pay an annual fee to Majestic Property which provides us with the Services.
 See "Item 1.
 Business-Human Capital Resources".
-In 2023 we paid, and in 2024 we anticipate paying, Majestic Property, (i) a fee of \$3.3 million and \$3.3 million, respectively, and (ii) \$317,000 and \$336,000, respectively, for our share of all direct office expenses, including rent, telephone, postage, computer services, supplies, and internet usage.
-We also obtain our property insurance in conjunction with Gould Investors, our affiliate, and in 2023, reimbursed Gould Investors \$1.1 million for our share of the insurance premiums paid by Gould Investors.
-At December 31, 2023, Gould Investors beneficially owns approximately 10.4% of our outstanding common stock and certain of our senior executive officers are also executive officers of the managing general partner of Gould Investors.
+In 2024 we paid, and in 2025 we anticipate paying, Majestic Property, (i) a fee of \$3.3 million and \$3.4 million, respectively, and (ii) \$336,000 and \$350,000, respectively, for our share of all direct office expenses, including rent, telephone, postage, computer services, supplies, and internet usage.
+We also obtain our property insurance in conjunction with Gould Investors, an affiliated entity, and in 2024, reimbursed Gould Investors \$1.2 million for our share of the insurance premiums paid by Gould Investors.
+At December 31, 2024, Gould Investors beneficially owns approximately 10.6% of our outstanding common stock and certain of our senior executive officers are also executive officers of the managing general partner of Gould Investors.